-An application for admission must be submitted to the CD Program Coordinator.
+An application for admission must be submitted by February 14th.
+Please see link to the application below.
 To be eligible to apply for admission in the CD Program, the following minimum criteria must be met:

-- 27 semester credit hours completed --Examples of hours "not completed" may be those from which the student withdrew ("W"), received an incomplete ("I" or "IP"), or did not pass ("F" or "U").
+- 40 completed college semester credit hours --Examples of hours "not completed" may be those from which the student withdrew ("W"), received an incomplete ("I" or "IP"), or did not pass ("F" or "U").
 Hours must be based on 100-level courses or higher.
-Developmental or remedial courses such as those numbered 090, 093, and 095 (or equivalent transfer courses) cannot be counted in the 27 hours nor in the GPA.
+Developmental or remedial courses such as those numbered 090, 093, and 095 (or equivalent transfer courses) cannot be counted in the 40 hours nor in the GPA.

 Once admitted to the CD program, the student must earn a grade of "C" or higher in CDS 275 "Introduction to Communication Disorders" or equivalent transfer course before registering for any CDS courses in the major requirements.

 Applicants will be notified within approximately four weeks from the admission date.
-A letter of admission status will be sent to all applicants by Dr. Charlotte Hubbard, Program Coordinator.
+A notice of admission status will be sent to all applicants via email.

-The required curriculum for the undergraduate communication disorders program may be obtained through the Department of Special Education Office in Wallace 245 (phone 859-622-4442) or may be obtained online by clicking on the following links.
+The required curriculum for the undergraduate communication disorders program may be obtained through the Department of Communication Sciences and Disorders in Wallace 245 (phone 859-622-4442) or may be obtained online by clicking on the following links.